 Stock Your Tank

 The final stage is to add your breeding pair to the tank and let them do their work.
-Introduce three female to one male.
+Introduce three females to one male.

-Now that, you have set up the breeding tank for molly, let them do their work, and your job is to wait and watch.
+Now that you have set up the breeding tank for molly, let them do their work, and your job is to wait and watch.
 After several days you will notice some changes in female molly fish.
 These changes are the sign that your molly fish is pregnant.
-Following are the signs that your molly fish is pregnant and is about to give birth.
+The following are the signs that your molly fish is pregnant and is about to give birth.

 - Another sign in the bright colored female is the appearance of the black line on the lower belly.

-- Female molly’s abdomen starts to get bigger and swollen.
+- The female molly’s abdomen starts to get bigger and swollen.